Review the 2026 operating budget, Windermere management services, and the role of your HOA board.

 Meeting Materials

-The original meeting handouts are available below.
-A password is required — contact [email protected] to request access.
+The original meeting handouts are in the Community Documents area.
+You'll be asked once for the community password — contact [email protected] to request it.